dylantic/blogimagegen/README.md

 In either case use `--help` to get a full list of supported options.

+Realistically you can use different typefaces with the program, but I've found that some typefaces do not survive Go's image generation very well.
+Open Sans seems to cope without issue, but Montserrat for example had holes in the glyphs or overlapping lines.

 ## Credit
 Included image neoncity.jpg was created by [Yiran Ding on Unsplash](https://unsplash.com/photos/JQRyYCC2OIM)